 - Margaret Battistelli wrote for Fundraising Success, “NTC: Roundup: Major Gift Fundraising and Social Media” (April 20).
 Margaret attended my talk during the 2010 Nonprofit Technology Conference at CNN Center in Atlanta, and I appreciated her coverage.
 My slide deck for this presentation on SlideShare ranked in the top ten from the conference for a year, even though my talk was expected to be of modest interest.
 As an aside, this slide deck was my first on SlideShare.
 Since then, more than 60,000 have visited my profile on the platform.
 Keep in mind, back in 2010, many believed social media to be a toy and something only for young people.
 My suggestion that it could be used to support major gift communications was viewed as fairly radical, by young and old alike!
 I was amused that after my presentation, while having coffee in the hotel lobby, SlideShare emailed to report my slide deck was being downloaded at a very rapid speed and more than any other presentation on its platform.

 During my university days while attending graduate school, I authored and co-authored a number of art and art history articles in scholarly publications, from The University of Texas Press to The Magazine Antiques.
 Please refer to LinkedIn for information about these earlier pursuits.

 I started this list with the year 2010.
 That was when I began giving more public presentations.
-The economy had taken a dive and major gift fundraising efforts were few and far between.
-I finally had time after more than two decades of relentless, hands-on major gift work to write and speak about my experiences.
+The economy had declined and major gift fundraising efforts were few and far between.
+I finally had time after more than two decades of relentless major gift work to write and speak about my experiences.
 In 2011, I launched Carolyn’s Nonprofit Blog.
 Questions?
 Contact me any time via the secure contact form provided on this website.